The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 An ASP-C sensor format camera model's 1.6x FOVCF (Field of View Crop Factor) will see an angle of view like a full-frame-mounted 320-1280mm lens.
 This narrower angle of view has similar uses but with smaller subjects or longer working distances.
 Bird photographers rarely have too much focal length, and distant wildlife can often make full use of this focal length.
 Keeping a moving subject in the 1280mm angle of view is challenging.

 Just because you have an 800mm-capable lens doesn't mean that you can create sharp images at that focal length, even when using the fastest shutter speeds and best techniques.
-When present, heat shimmer/haze/waves will create optical distortion that will diminish the quality of long-distance-captured photos.
+When present, heat shimmer will create optical distortion that diminishes the quality of long-distance-captured photos.
 Artificial turf sports fields and asphalt tracks are among the most notorious venues for heatwaves — sun on artificial turf ensures terrible image quality at 800mm.

 How much light does the lens provide to the imaging sensor?
 Usually, that question is the second most important when selecting a lens.

-The f/6.3-9 in the name refers to the maximum aperture, the ratio of the focal length to the entrance pupil diameter, available in this lens.
+The f/6.3-9 in the name refers to the maximum aperture, the ratio of the focal length to the entrance pupil diameter, available over this lens's focal length range.

 The lower the aperture number, the wider the opening, and the more light the lens can deliver to the imaging sensor.
-Each "stop" in aperture change (full stop examples: f/5.6, f/8.0, f/11.0) increases or decreases the amount of light by a factor of 2x (a substantial amount).
+Each "stop" in aperture change (full stop examples: f/5.6, f/8.0, f/11.0) increases or decreases the amount of light by a substantial factor of 2x.

 For reference, here are the RF 100-500's reported apertures: